gingerbeardman/Reindent-o-matic/README.md

 Reindent-o-matic is an extension for the [Nova editor](https://nova.app).

-It reapplies .editorconfig indent rules to the current file or all matching files
+It reapplies .editorconfig indent rules to the current file or all files matching specific extensions

 See the internal [README](/Reindent-o-matic.novaextension/README.md) for more info.